Part 2. A Hop, Skip, Plane, Metro, Another Metro, And A Train Ride Away

-Walking in France is an art, a constant negotiation between leisurely strolls infused with impossible chic and detachment, and sprints to the finish line smeared with a "don’t mess with me, I am very busy and late already” vibe.
-Never forgotten, it is like riding a bike.
+Walking in France is an art, a constant negotiation between leisurely strolls infused with chic and detachment, and sprints to the finish line smeared with a "don’t mess with me, I’m very busy and late already” vibe.
+Never forgotten, it’s just like riding a bike.
 I pick up the pace and slalom effortlessly between lost tourists and mountains of suitcases.
 I barely miss a tiny dog and two small children.
 Heads are shaken in disdain, curses are mumbled.

 Gawwwd, I missed this.
 I could kiss the ground.

 Everything in me is wide awake.
-A visit to France is a full sensory experience, and all my senses are ready to receive and be gloriously assaulted.
+A visit to France is a full sensory experience, and all my senses are ready to be gloriously assaulted.
 Sublime architecture at every turn?
 Right in your face, eyes!
-The smell of roasted chicken overtaking the farmers' market?
+The smell of rotisserie chicken overtaking the farmers' market?
 Take that, nose!
-So yes, right now, my hair is bouncy with buzz, my skin is glowing, and I have certain sparkle in my eyes.
+So yes, right now, my hair is bouncy with buzz, my skin is glowing, and I have a certain sparkle in my eyes.

-On the RER (suburban train) and in the midst of a shapeless mass of tourists, all equally sweaty, most wondering if they are on the right line to the City of Lights.
+On the RER (suburban train) and in the midst of a shapeless mass of tourists, all equally sweaty, most wondering if they’re on the right line to the City of Lights.
 They are.
 How first-time visitors manage their arrival in Paris is beyond me.
-The Charles De Gaulle airport is a nightmare, deciphering it is harder than hieroglyphs.
-True to French form, signs are non-existent, directions do not make sense, and no one is really there to help.
+The Charles De Gaulle airport is a nightmare, its signage harder to decipher than hieroglyphs.
+True to French form, signs are severely lacking, directions do not make sense, and no one’s really there to help.

-Once you get to Paris, you are on your own.
+Once you get to Paris, you’re on your own.

 The Gare de Lyon - one of Paris’ main train stations - offers a glimpse into the Province.
 Or part of it at least since this station only sends trains to central eastern and south eastern France.
 Mixed with Parisians, awaiting for their train platform to be displayed, are Provincials.
 Ever so slightly less edgy and cool than Parisians.
 How can I explain?
 Some still wear squared-tip shoes and don’t wonder a bit about it.
 I say that with all the love in the world.
 I too am, after all, a Provinciale (but shhhh, don’t tell anyone!).

 Ah, platform 13.
 Off I go.
 I have barely gotten on the train that I get attacked by a feisty grandma who resists having her small bag moved slightly to the right to accommodate everyone else’s colossal suitcases.
-She is tiny but fierce.
+She’s tiny but fierce.
 We stand off.
-I can see it in her eyes, she is not about to back down.
+I can see it in her eyes, she’s not about to back down.
 So of course, in respect for her great age… I fight back.

 Because this is France, a country populated by rebels and people who strive on resistance.